 Over the course of nearly forty years, many and varied socioeconomic changes occurred in the U.S., Michigan, Detroit and finally the neighborhood surrounding the Alger.
 The original movie house concept on which the Alger Theater was founded began to suffer from poor attendance.
 In the mid-nineteen seventies, Ervin Steiner purchased the Alger Theater expecting to promote live performances, movies, and musical venues for community audiences.
 This second phase of entertainment in the Alger Theater successfully anchored its use until 1981, at which time the theater closed.

-Recognizing the need to actively change the course of their neighborhood, concerned citizens came together to form the “Friends of the Alger Theater” a non-profit organization, with the purpose to mobilize and purchase the building and guide its use to support community entertainment programs.
+Recognizing the need to actively change the course of their neighborhood, concerned citizens came together to form the “Friends of the Alger Theater” a non-profit organization, to mobilize support to purchase the building and guide its use to support community entertainment programs.
 With diligence and hard work, the Friends of the Alger Theater began to grow through increased membership and fundraising; however, the building was sold in August 1984, before complete fundraising could be realized.

 The new owners of the Alger operated the venue as a “blood and gore” B-movie house.
 The price of admission was minimal and investment in the property by the owners was almost non-existent.
 The theater’s most evident asset, its majestic exterior, began to show the signs of wear inflicted by an uncaring steward.

-Through those humble grass root beginnings the Friends of the Alger have grown to a committed membership of nearly 200, paid off considerable tax debt, gained enthusiastic support from many neighborhood organizations and institutions both public and private and ultimately, have steadfastly continued to move forward toward the realization of their goal – an entertainment destination for the entire community.
+Through those humble grass root beginnings the Friends of the Alger have grown to a committed membership, paid off considerable tax debt, gained enthusiastic support from many neighborhood organizations and institutions both public and private and ultimately, have steadfastly continued to move forward toward the realization of their goal – a restored theater, activated commercial space, and artistic destination for our community.